17sushil/Drop_Word_Challenge/README.md

 ###**Drop_Word_Challenge**###

 !!!
-Lets boost typing speed together !!!
+Let's boost typing speed together !!!

 **Typing Game 🎮⌨️:**
 A fun and interactive typing game built using Flask, JavaScript (Canvas API), and Bootstrap.
 The game challenges players to type falling words before they hit the bottom of the screen.

 **Features:**

-✅ Three difficulty levels: Easy, Medium and Hard
+✅ Three difficulty levels: Easy, Medium, and Hard

 ✅ Real-time word falling animation